HughKeenan/word-burglar/README.md

 The function to call game over initially resulted in a dead end, this was fixed by implementing user input to allow the player to return to the intro screen or restart the game

+A bug arose with a list of strings, attempting to index it created an error saying the index was out of range.
+Re-examination of the code revealed that the list entries had all been set between a single set of quotation marks, meaning the list only had one entry, and nothing beyond that could be accessed

 The function to generate the safe combination initially would not work,

 Fixes: